Meifumado13/Class7-notes/123025/README.md

 # navigate into your project folder
 # for example, if you use theowaf folder, do something like this:
 # cd ~/Documents/TheoWAF/class7/AWS/Terraform
+# no need to create a folder of today's date

 git clone --no-checkout https://github.com/aaron-dm-mcdonald/Class7-notes.git cd Class7-notes